Hearing Aid Buying Guide: What To Expect Before You Buy

 Hearing Aid Features

-Hearing aids are digital now, and this means that they can be finely programmed to your specific variety of hearing loss.
-The hearing aid amplifies the sound in the environment in the amount and manner that it is programmed to.
+Hearing aids are digital now, meaning they can be finely programmed to your specific variety of hearing loss.
+The hearing aid amplifies the environmental sound in the amount and manner to which it is programmed.

-All hearing aids now have feedback suppression and some amount of background noise reduction, either digitally or through directional microphones.
-There are, however, some newer features that can vary between hearing aids, and these really impact quality of life.
+All hearing aids now have feedback suppression and some background noise reduction, digitally or through directional microphones.
+There are, however, some newer features that can vary between hearing aids — these really impact the quality of life.
 When I am selecting a new set of hearing aids with my patients, I always have a detailed conversation about their lifestyle.
-While one patient may talk on the phone every day and find direct Bluetooth streaming to be their most important feature, others might have dexterity issues that make changing tiny batteries impossible.
+One patient may talk on the phone every day and find direct Bluetooth streaming to be their most important feature.
+However, others might have dexterity issues that make changing tiny batteries impossible.
 In the latter case, it may be essential that batteries are rechargeable.

 Some features to consider:

-- Rechargeable Batteries: Some hearing aids now have lithium-ion rechargeable batteries and even rechargeable cases, similar to AirPods.
+- Rechargeable batteries: Some hearing aids now have lithium-ion batteries and even rechargeable cases, similar to AirPods.
 This can be really handy for frequent travelers and individuals with dexterity issues.

-- Telecoil: Telecoils allow you to pick up the sound from loop systems, which are commonly installed in churches, theaters, and other large venues.
-If you frequent locales with loop systems, make sure that the hearing aids you purchase have a telecoil.
+- Telecoil: Telecoils allow you to pick up the sound from loop systems, which are commonly installed in large venues.
+If you frequent locales with loop systems, ensure the hearing aids you purchase have a telecoil.
 Although this is a simple, long-standing technology, not all hearing aids include one (usually to save space).

-- Wireless Connectivity: Most hearing aids now have wireless connectivity that will allow them to connect to a remote control or streamer.
-Some even have Bluetooth that allows direct connectivity with audio streaming to cell phone phones or tablets.
-If you are interested in direct audio streaming, it’s a good idea to confirm that your hearing aids will be Bluetooth-compatible with your particular phone model since not all hearing aids are compatible with all cell phones, even if they have Bluetooth.
+- Wireless connectivity: Most hearing aids now have wireless connectivity that will allow them to connect to a remote control or streamer.
+Some even have Bluetooth, which allows direct connectivity with audio streaming to cell phones or tablets.
+If you are interested in direct audio streaming, it’s a good idea to confirm that your hearing aids will be Bluetooth-compatible with your particular phone model.
+Not all hearing aids are compatible with all cell phones, even if they have Bluetooth.

 Fun Fact: The first hearing aid with Bluetooth compatibility was introduced by ReSound in 2014.